Looping Around Neutrino Charge Radius at Ultra-Near Reactor Experiments: Reactor fluxes and backgrounds

 In this analysis we only consider antineutrinos from the primary reactor core.
 In both experimental setups there is a secondary core in the nuclear power plant: for TAO, the Taishan 2 core is $252.5$ m from Taishan 1 \cite{JUNO:2021vlw} and for CLOUD, Chooz B2 is $140$ m from Chooz B1 \cite{DoubleChooz:2006vya}.
 By focusing only on the primary core, we are thus making a conservative estimate of the total antineutrino flux and not considering neutrino oscillations, which are negligible at this extremely short baseline.

-To generate the reactor fluxes, we follow Ref.~\cite{baldoncini2015}, and construct the antineutrino spectra (for ${}^{235}$U, ${}^{238}$U, ${}^{239}$Pu, and ${}^{241}$Pu) from a $5^{\textrm{th}}$ order polynomial parametrization \cite{mueller2011}.
+To generate the reactor fluxes, we follow \cite{baldoncini2015}, and construct the antineutrino spectra (for ${}^{235}$U, ${}^{238}$U, ${}^{239}$Pu, and ${}^{241}$Pu) from a $5^{\textrm{th}}$ order polynomial parametrization \cite{mueller2011}.
 We assume a consistent load factor of 80\%, and consider the fuel fractions shown in \cref{tab:1}.
-In our analysis we will assume reactor flux uncertainties of 0.5\% and 1\%, respectively.
+For a review and comparison of reactor antineutrino spectra, see \cite{new_cite}.
+In our analysis we will assume reactor flux uncertainties of 0.5\% and 1\% \cite{TAO_ICHEP24}, respectively.
 While in the last decade there were several predictions that differed by up to $\sim 5$\%, more recent flux calculations have led to reactor antineutrino anomaly fading away \cite{Giunti:2021kab,Berryman:2021yan}.
-In addition, data-driven methods for flux determination led by PROSPECT \cite{PROSPECT:2018dnc}, and which will be joined in the future by both TAO and CLOUD, will improve on our knowledge of the flux even further.
+However, to reach the reactor flux uncertainties of 0.5\% and 1\%, we will rely on data-driven methods for flux determination led by PROSPECT \cite{PROSPECT:2018dnc}, and joined by both TAO and CLOUD, which will measure the fluxes in-situ and further improve our knowledge of the reactor fluxes.